jun-inoue/orthoscope/README.md

 # ORTHOSCOPE

-we developed a web tool called
-ORTHOSCOPE to identify orthogroups of specific protein-coding genes within major bilaterian lineages.
+ORTHOSCOPE identifies orthogroups (a set of genes descended from a single gene in the last common ancestor of all the species being considered) of specific protein-coding genes within major bilaterian lineages.
 ORTHOSCOPE allows users to employ several sequences of a specific molecule and broadly accepted nodes included in a user-specified species tree as queries and to evaluate the reliability of estimated orthogroups based on topologies and node support values of estimated gene trees.